Douglas Evans (children's author)

 1996 Publishers Weekly Flying Start Author:

 Career

 Evans adapted his book, The Elevator Family, for the stage.
 It was first produced by Columbus Children's Theater February 2011 and directed by William Goldsmith to critical acclaim.
+The play had been produced over 40 times around the world.

+He is a frequent contributor to PLAYS magazine.

-In addition to the music for his musical, The Elevator Family, Evans has composed several albums for children, including Classroom Creatures (2012), Math Rashes and other Classroom Itches (2013), Teacher (2014), and Extra Credit (2016).
+In addition to the music for his musical, The Elevator Family, Evans has composed several albums for children, including Classroom Creatures (2012), Math Rashes and other Classroom Itches (2013), Teacher (2014), Extra Credit (2016), and Morning Recess (2020).